General surgery: Training

 In Canada, Australia, New Zealand, and the United States general surgery is a five to seven year residency and follows completion of medical school, either MD, MBBS, MBChB, or DO degrees.
 In Australia and New Zealand, a residency leads to eligibility for Fellowship of the Royal Australasian College of Surgeons.
 In Canada, residency leads to eligibility for certification by and Fellowship of the Royal College of Physicians and Surgeons of Canada, while in the United States, completion of a residency in general surgery leads to eligibility for board certification by the American Board of Surgery or the American Osteopathic Board of Surgery which is also required upon completion of training for a general surgeon to have operating privileges at most hospitals in the United States.

-In the United Kingdom, surgical trainees enter training after five years of medical school and two years of the Foundation Programme.
-During the two to three-year core training programme, doctors will sit the Membership of the Royal College of Surgeons (MRCS) examination.
-On award of the MRCS examination, surgeons may hold the title 'Mister' or 'Miss/Ms./Mrs' rather than doctor.
-This is a tradition dating back hundreds of years in the United Kingdom from when only physicians attended medical school and surgeons did not, but were rather associated with barbers in the Barber Surgeon's Guild.
+In the United Kingdom, surgical trainees may apply to enter training after five years of medical school and two years of the Foundation Programme.
+During the two year core surgical training programme ("phase 1"), doctors are required to sit the Membership of the Royal College of Surgeons (MRCS) examination.
+On award of the MRCS by one of the four surgical colleges, surgeons may hold the title 'Mister' or 'Miss/Ms./Mrs' rather than doctor.
+This tradition dates back hundreds of years in the United Kingdom from when only physicians attended medical school and surgeons did not, but were rather associated with barbers in the Barber Surgeon's Guild.
 The tradition is also present in many Commonwealth countries including New Zealand and some states of Australia.
-Trainees will then go onto Higher Surgical Training (HST), lasting a further five to six years.
-During this time they may choose to subspecialise.
-Before the end of HST, the examination of Fellow of the Royal College of Surgeons (FRCS) must be taken in general surgery plus the subspeciality.
-Upon completion of training, the surgeon will become a consultant surgeon and will be eligible for entry on the GMC Specialist Register and may work both in the NHS and independent sector as a consultant general surgeon.
-The implementation of the European Working Time Directive limited UK surgical residents to a 48-hour working week.
-The introduction of a sub-consultant grade to enable those who have recently received a UK Certificate of Completion of Training may be necessary.
+After completion of phase 1 training, trainees may apply for a nationally awarded Higher Surgical Training (HST) programme, which lasts six years and is now divided into two further phases (phases 2 and 3).
+Trainees are expected to declare a sub-specialty before the end of phase 2, and training during phase 3 focuses on that sub-specialty.
+Before the end of HST, the examination for Fellowship of the Royal College of Surgeons (FRCS) must be taken in general surgery plus the subspeciality.
+Upon completion of training, the surgeon will be eligible for entry on the GMC Specialist Register.
+They may then apply to work both in the NHS and independent sector as a consultant surgeon, although many trainees complete further fellowships.
+The implementation of the European Working Time Directive limited UK surgical residents to an average 48-hour working week.

+In India general surgery is a 3 year postgraduate medical degree referred as MS (General Surgery) and often is the foundation course for further super-specialisation such as Neurosurgery, Cardiothoracic surgery, plastic surgery, etc. In India qualified physicians may apply for the course after successful completion of MBBS from a NMC recognised institution, one year of mandatory internship and rural service bond (if any).
+The candidates applying for general surgery must clear for NEET (PG) or AIIMS INI-CET (for admission in institutions of national importance) and are granted admission on the basis of merit and reservation.